Web Design & Development

 Why Use an Image with Map on Your Website?

 - Geographic navigation maps — Country or regional maps where each territory links to a dedicated page.
+For example, a Europe overview map where clicking France opens a French travel guide.

 - Infographic storytelling — Complex data visuals where each section drills down into supporting detail pages.